 What Drives Innovation?
 People, Culture, Empathy, And Data

-While technology is a powerful enabler, it’s only the first step in digital transformation, said Adobe CMO Ann Lewnes, this morning at Adobe Summit—The Digital Experience Conference.
+While technology is a powerful enabler, it’s only the first step in digital transformation, said Adobe CMO Ann Lewnes, at Adobe Summit—The Digital Experience Conference.

 According to Lewnes, in addition to technology, companies need to be focused on the right people to make a transformation successful.